HassanShakeel235/Loan-Default-Prediction/README.md

-Although all models achieved similar accuracy values (=88%), accuracy alone is misleading due to the strong class imbalance in the dataset.
+Although all models achieved similar accuracy values (88%), accuracy alone is misleading due to the strong class imbalance in the dataset.
 Logistic Regression and Decision Tree classifiers achieved high accuracy by predominantly predicting the majority class (non-default), resulting in extremely low recall and F1-scores for the default class.
 In contrast, the neural network model demonstrated superior performance in identifying defaulters, achieving the highest F1-score (0.1224) and recall (0.0693) for the default class.
 This highlights the effectiveness of deep learning in capturing complex non-linear relationships in imbalanced financial datasets.

 Low recall and F1-score are expected in imbalanced credit-risk datasets when the model prioritizes overall accuracy or “No Default” predictions.

 ### **Business Impact Analysis**

-Reducing false negatives is crucial in loan approval systems, as approving a high-risk borrower leads to financial losses.
-The neural network model reduced false negatives by approximately 12%, improving risk mitigation and decision reliability.
+From a business perspective, false negatives are costly as they result in approving high-risk borrowers.
+Although Logistic Regression and Decision Tree models achieved high accuracy (88%), their very low recall for defaulters (as low as 0.03) shows poor risk detection.
+The neural network achieved the highest recall (0.0693) and F1-score (0.1224) for the default class, making it more effective for identifying risky borrowers despite a slight drop in overall accuracy.

 ### **Conclusion & Future Work**